widgetbot-io/documentation/docs/embed/README.md

 ::: tip Getting started

-WidgetBot provides a rich client-sides wrappers around the widgets.
+WidgetBot provides a rich client-side wrappers around the widgets.
 Each wrapper provides access to the `embed-api`, allowing your website to programatically:

 - Listen for message events
 - Send messages through WidgetBot